JohanVanslembrouck/corolib/README.md

 * Boost ASIO library
 * Qt (QTcpSocket, QTcpServer)
 * gRPC
-* ROS 2 (Humble)
+* ROS2 (Humble)
 * TAO (The ACE ORB)
-* cppcoro (WIN32 API)
+* cppcoro (WIN32 API) (included in corolib)

-Other publicly available asynchronous communication frameworks may follow in the future.

-These frameworks have to be installed on your computer before building corolib from the root CMakeLists.txt file.
+You do not have to install Boost, Qt, gRPC, ROS2 or TAO on your computer before building corolib from the top-level CMakeLists.txt file.
-The installation steps are described below.

-However, without any of these libraries, there are still a large number of examples illustrating the use of corolib.
+Without any of these libraries, you can still build and run many examples illustrating the use of corolib.

-None of them will involve communication, i.e. they are all stand-alone examples.
+You can install any of the mentioned communication libraries one by one and then include them in the build by setting a flag in the top-level CMakeLists.txt file.
+The installation of these libraries is described below.

 ### On Windows 10 or 11

+#### corolib

+Copy or clone corolib.git to your computer.

+I originally developed corolib with Visual Studio 2019 and Qt Creator 4.12.0 on a Windows 10 laptop.
+Now I am using Visual Studio 2022 and Qt Creator 10.0.1 on a Windows 11 laptop.

+Building the Visual Studio projects makes use of the CMake support of Visual Studio:

+	File -> Open -> CMake...

+and select the CMakeLists.txt in the top-level folder.

+The Qt examples are not built from the top-level CMakeLists.txt file, but have to be built from the qt5.pro file in the top-level directory.

+Go to the examples/ subdirectories and start the executables.
+(See README.md files in the corresponding source directories.)

 #### Boost